Neumarkt, South Tyrol: Frazioni

 The municipality of Neumarkt contains the frazioni (subdivisions, mainly villages and hamlets) Laag (Laghetti), Mazon (Mazzon), St. Florian (San Floriano) and Vill (Villa).

 History

 Coat-of-arms

-The escutcheon is party per pale, the left side represents the argent crescent moon on a gules background; in the right side a gules cross, with shortened arms, on aa argent background.
+The escutcheon is party per pale, the left side represents the argent crescent moon on a gules background; in the right side a gules cross, with shortened arms, on an argent background.
 In a document dated 1395 Albrecht of Austria, brother of Duke Rudolf IV of Austria granted to the village, then called Newnmarkt, the use of the arms.
 The emblem was granted in 1967.

 Society

 Linguistic distribution

-According to the 2011 census, 62.70% of the population speak German, 36.89% Italian and 0.42% Ladin as first language.
+According to the 2024 census, 60.78% of the population speak German, 38.84% Italian and 0.38% Ladin as first language.